-Under Pa.
-R.C.P 4009.21(a), "a plaintiff seeking production from a person not a party to [an] action shall provide written notice to every other party of the intern to serve a subpoena at least twenty days before the date of service."
+Under Pa.R.Civ.P 4009.21(a), "a plaintiff seeking production from a person not a party to [an] action shall provide written notice to every other party of the intern to serve a subpoena at least twenty days before the date of service."
 This notice serves to allow a party to object to the filing of the subpoena under Rules 4009.21 and 4009.24(b).
-Peculiar in this case is that Plaintiff does not yet know defendants' identities, that it may provide notice to the defendants of this subpoena.
-While this at first presents a quandary to the Plaintiff seeking pre-complaint discovery in this matter, this riddle can be quickly solved by looking to the Cable TV Privacy Act's own notice requirements.
+Peculiar in this case is that plaintiff does not yet know defendants' identities, that it may provide notice to the defendants of this subpoena.
+While this at first presents a quandary to the plaintiff seeking pre-complaint discovery in this matter, this riddle can be quickly solved by looking to the Cable TV Privacy Act's own notice requirements.

-Under the Cable TV Privacy Act of 1984, 47 U.S.C. § 551, cable operators are prohibited from disclosing personally identifiable information concerning subscribers - unless the subscriber gives prior written or electronic consent or a court orders that the information be provided.
-Many internet service providers, including Verizon, are also cable operators.
-In this case, once Plaintiff serves pre-complaint discovery upon Verizon, Verizon must then notify all defendants of the subpoena before it turns over any identifying information to the Plaintiff.
+Under the Cable TV Privacy Act of 1984, 47 USC §551, cable operators are prohibited from disclosing personally identifiable information concerning subscribers - unless the subscriber gives prior written or electronic consent or a court orders that the information be provided.
+Many internet service providers, including Comcast, are also cable operators.

+In this case, once plaintiff serves pre-complaint discovery upon Comcast, Comcast must then notify all defendants of the subpoena before it turns over any identifying information to the plaintiff.

-Because the Cable TV Privacy Act requires an ISP to provide notice of any subpoena regarding a subscriber's identity to the subscriber before it turns over any identifying information, Plaintiff believes that the written notice requirement of Rule 4009.21 would be satisfied by any subpoena issued under the Act.
+Because the Cable TV Privacy Act requires an ISP to provide notice of any subpoena regarding a subscriber's identity to the subscriber before it turns over any identifying information, plaintiff believes that Rule 4009.21's written notice requirement would be satisfied by any subpoena issued under the Act.